Harvard-Neutrino/SIREN/README.md

 * Random: object for random number sampling.

 # Cross Sections
-More to come on this front later.
-You will need cross sections, saved as fits files.
-Maybe we should upload examples XS to the repo?
+For generating events you will need fits files of splines specifying the cross sections (total and differential cross sections).
+These should be made with photospline.

 # Making Contributions
 If you would like to make contributions to this project, please create a branch off of the `master` branch and name it something following the template: `$YourLastName/$YourSubProject`.